hugolpz/svgcreator.node.js/README.md

 ![no comment](https://raw.github.com/hugolpz/svgcreator.node.js/master/out.png)

 ### Passing arguments: from command to JS to SVG
 It is also possible to pass variables from the terminal to the JS and following SVG.
+Let's say I want to assign the SVG rectangle a variable color's value.

-**`jsdom.node.js` JS code :**
+**4a. `jsdom.node.with_parameters.js` file**, check the 2 changes :

     var jsdom = require('jsdom');
     jsdom.env(